iann0036/tf-cfn-provider/docs/providers/azurerm/BatchPool.md

 `DisplayName` - (Optional) Specifies the display name of the Batch pool.

 `MaxTasksPerNode` - (Optional) Specifies the maximum number of tasks that can run concurrently on a single compute node in the pool.
 Defaults to `1`.
+Changing this forces a new resource to be created.

 `FixedScale` - (Optional) A `FixedScale` block that describes the scale settings when using fixed scale.